 Click here to learn more.

-If your pet is a regular at day care, grooming facilities, or the dog park, those shots every 6 to 12 months to prevent canine infectious tracheobronchitis (aka, kennel cough) may be inconvenient.
-But the vaccine against Bordetella is important in protecting your pet from the hacking cough and snotty nose brought on by the easily contracted bacteria that causes the highly contagious disease in both dogs and cats.
+If your pet is a regular at day care, grooming facilities or the dog park, those shots every 6 to 12 months to prevent canine infectious tracheobronchitis (aka kennel cough) may be inconvenient, but the vaccine against Bordetella is important in order to protect your pet from the hacking cough and snotty nose brought on by the easily contracted bacteria that causes the highly contagious disease in both

 In healthy adult dogs, Bordetella typically causes no more than a mild illness.
-In puppies or dogs with other underlying health issues, however, it can cause severe illness or even death in rare cases.
+In puppies or dogs with underlying health issues, however, it can cause severe illness or even death.
 The same can be said for cats who suffer this infection.

-A safe and effective vaccine for this upper respiratory infection is available for dogs and cats.
+A safe and effective vaccine for the upper-respiratory infection is available for dogs and cats.

-This vaccine is administered by injection under the skin (subcutaneous injection) or intranasally (nose drops).
-(The feline vaccine is available only in the intranasal formulation).
+The vaccine for dogs is administered by injection under the skin (subcutaneous injection) or intranasally (nose drops).
+The feline vaccine is available only in the intranasal formulation.